Republicans consider cuts and work requirements for Medicaid, jeopardizing care for millions

 Weeks before Congress began debating those changes, Republican governors in Arkansas, Ohio and South Dakota were making moves to implement Medicaid work rules of their own, likely to be approved by President Donald Trump’s administration.

 And other cuts could be on the way.
-Already on Friday, the Republican administration announced it would shrink the Affordable Care Act's navigator program annual budget by 90% to $10 million.
-Navigators are stationed throughout the country to help people enrolled in ACA and Medicaid coverage and have helped boost enrollment in health care programs.
+Already on Friday, the Republican administration announced it would shrink the Affordable Care Act’s navigator program annual budget by 90% to $10 million.
+Navigators are stationed throughout the country to help people enroll in ACA and Medicaid coverage and are credited with boosting the programs’ enrollment in recent years.

 Speaker Mike Johnson of Louisiana has floated the idea of tying work to Medicaid.

-Note: This story has been corrected to show the work requirement would be 80 hours monthly, not weekly.